-Interestingly, a strong majority of Oregonians (65%) believes that society in general treats having good physical health as more important than having good mental health, up from 53% in the aforementioned Clackamas County survey from 2010 (Q19).
+Interestingly, a strong majority of Oregonians (65%) believe that society in general treats having good physical health as more important than having good mental health, up from 53% in the aforementioned Clackamas County survey from 2010 (Q19).

-As shown, past surveys conducted by the Oregon Values and Beliefs Center have found that large majorities of Oregonians view mental and physical health as equally important for individual well-being, so the stark disparity in satisfaction levels Oregonians express regarding the mental and physical health services in their area is worth noting for healthcare providers and decision makers.
+As shown, past surveys conducted by the Oregon Values and Beliefs Center have found that large majorities of Oregonians view mental and physical health as equally important for individual well-being, so the stark disparity in satisfaction levels Oregonians express regarding the mental and physical health services in their area is worth noting for healthcare providers and decision-makers.

 Fair Treatment, Unfair Advantage, or Unfair Disadvantage